THE BOTTOM LINE

 TATY — A REPRESENTATIVE OF A FAMILY OF STRATEGIC SUPPLY AND DEMAND INDICATORS

-TATY is shown above in yellow with the S&P-500 overlaid in red and blue candle chart format.
+TATY is shown above in Snapshot-381 in yellow with the S&P-500 overlaid in red and blue candle chart format.

 TATY broke out above its long negative divergence line, and then managed to rally to finish the week at 136, which is just below the red zone beginning at 140.
 In theory TATY has no upper or lower boundary, and infinity both positive and negative is the ultimate range.
 However, in recent decades TATY has found a practical limit at just above 160 to just below zero, and it has a long history of tops forming in the price when TATY is in, or near the red zone, which extends from 140 to 144.
 All significant tops, including rebound tops during bear trends, have tended to stall out when TATY has taken an excursion into the caution zone extending from 115 to 125, and then managed a failing rally back into, or near, the red zone.
 Sharp eyed investors will notice that TATY appears to be painting out that exact excursion having recently dipped into the caution zone, and now approaching the red zone.
 If this is a “last hoorah” rally, then TATY will roll over soon in, or near, the red zone as the price makes a last gasp peak.